 At our worship, people of many backgrounds all gather to praise God as one body in Christ, and to embrace each other in God’s love.
-We are first, of course, a Christ-centered community, although a strong and proudly diverse congregation that celebrates that diversity.
+We are first, of course, a Christ-centered community, as well as an affirming church, a strong and proudly diverse congregation that celebrates that diversity.

 We are located in the “New Town” of Columbia, Maryland, a town which celebrated its 50th anniversary in 2017.
 Even though Columbia is 50 years old, it is still developing - always in flux, always in need of support.
 Christ Church recognizes that the prosperity and great features of our community are not shared by all of our residents, and are well aware that even within our own town there is poverty and there is brokenness.
 Part of our calling to ministry is serving those most in need.

 Parishioners are very generous in the giving of their time, talent, and treasure.
-Members actively participate in both Inreach and Outreach activities such as the Leola Dorsey Community Resource Center; DreamBuilders, which assists in disaster relief projects nation-wide; visitation and support to a state mental health facility; and the Children of Uganda project which provides funding to a rural community in Uganda.
+Members actively participate in both Inreach and Outreach activities such as the Leola Dorsey Community Resource Center; DreamBuilders, which assists in disaster relief projects nation-wide; visitation and support to a state mental health facility; and weekly local food drive initiatives.
 These activities only comprise a fraction of the Outreach programs that Christ Episcopal Church is a part of.
 Many parishioners give freely of their time, volunteering for parish commissions, our music ministry, various youth activities within the church and in the community, and special work projects on the church grounds.
 Additionally, members provide lay support to church services, and to the parish at-large.
 The effective stewardship effort by the congregation has resulted in constant and enriching spiritual growth, a feeling of togetherness and generosity, and a sense of accomplishment - both individually and collectively.

 FEEL FREE TO LEARN MORE ABOUT OUR PARISH BY VIEWING THE MENU OF MINISTRIES AND PROGRAMS AT THE TOP OF THIS PAGE.